bioconvert/bioconvert/doc/benchmarking.rst

 Here, the boxplot_benchmark methods s called 5 times for each available method.

-Be aware that the pure Python methods may be faster for small data set due to a non-negligeable cost of using subprocess (we are working on an alternative at the moment).
+Be aware that the pure Python methods may be faster for small data set due to a non-negligeable cost of using subprocess.

 You can try to provide a FastQ file with only 1 read and realise that it takes about a second in all method.
-This is a incompressible delay so benchmarking needs large files to be meaningfule !
+This is a incompressible delay so benchmarking needs large files to be meaningful !

-If we use 1,000,000 reads instead of just 2,000, we would get this results (which may change depending on your system and IO performance):
+If we use 1,000,000 reads instead of just 20,000, we would get different results (which may change depending on your system and IO performance):

 .. image:: benchmark.png

-If we substract the subprocess cost from methods that use it (issue that should be solved soon), then we would get this result
+If we substract the subprocess cost from methods that use it, then we would get this result

 .. image:: benchmark2.png